kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 -   Common Name: BNP
 -   Long Name: Natriuretic Peptide B or B-type; Brain Natriuretic Peptide
 -   Test Type: BNP

-Panels: N/A
+-   Panels: N/A
 -   Equivalent Tests: N/A

-Not Equivalent Tests: N-Terminal-ProBNP
+-   Not Equivalent Tests: N-Terminal-ProBNP
 -   Indications: To help diagnose the presence and severity of heart failure.
-BNP levels can assist

-in differentiating between heart failure and other problems, such as lung disease.
+BNP levels can assist in differentiating between heart failure and other problems, such as lung disease.
-Description: This test measures the concentration of BNP in the blood.
+-   Description: This test measures the concentration of BNP in the blood.
 The heart normally produces low levels of a precursor protein, pro-BNP, which is cleaved to release the active hormone BNP and an inactive fragment, NT-proBNP.
 The purpose of BNP is to help regulate blood volume and, therefore, the work the heart must do in pumping blood throughout the body.
 BNP is produced mainly in the heart’s left ventricle (the organ’s main pumping chamber).
 When the left ventricle is stretched from having to work harder, the concentrations of BNP in blood can increase markedly.
 This situation may occur in heart failure as well as other diseases that affect the heart and circulatory system.
 Higher-than-normal results suggest that a person is in heart failure, and the level of BNP in the blood is related to the severity of heart failure.
 Higher levels of BNP also may be associated with a worse prognosis for the patient.
-Related Tests: N-Terminal-ProBNP; Cardiac biomarkers such as CK and Troponin.
+-   Related Tests: N-Terminal-ProBNP; Cardiac biomarkers such as CK and Troponin.
 -   Approximate Reference Range: Normal < 100pg/ml
--   Comments: BNP levels decrease in most patients who have been taking drug therapies for
+-   Comments: BNP levels decrease in most patients who have been taking drug therapies for heart failure.

-heart failure.
 Levels of BNP tend to increase with age and are increased in persons with kidney disease.
 -   Test Method Variance:

-Other:
+-   Other:
+    -   Associated LOINC:  30934-4, 35257-5, 42637-9, 47092-2
+    -   Associated CPT:  83880

 ### BNP\_PROHORMONE (Natriuretic peptide.B prohormone N-Terminal)